Everyday Percentage Calculator

 Is percentage decrease always shown as a negative number?

 It depends on the context.
-Some tools display decreases with a minus sign, while others describe the result as a decrease and show the magnitude as a positive number.
-For most everyday users, it is clearer to label the result plainly as a decrease rather than relying only on a negative sign.
+Some tools show decreases with a negative sign, while others label the result as a decrease and show the percentage as a positive number.
+For everyday use, a clear label is usually easier to understand.

 Final Thoughts